takanory/slides/20220429pyconus/index.rst

    :width: 50%

 ..
 So, the bot cannot read/write messages on private channels.
-   I invited the bot to private chanel and sent a "Hi" message but no response!
+   I invited the bot to a private channel and sent a "Hi" message but no response!
    What shoud I do?

 Add Events and Scopes for private channels